 How is age-related macular degeneration diagnosed?

-Pupil dilation.
-The pupil is widened with eye drops to allow a close-up examination of the eye’s retina.
+- Pupil dilation.
+The pupil is widened with eye drops to allow a close-up exam of the eye’s retina.

 How is age-related macular degeneration treated?

-Specific treatment for AMD will be determined by your doctor based on:
+Specific treatment for AMD will be determined by your healthcare provider based on: